Best of Cambodia and South Vietnam Trip Notes

 Weather

-The weather across Vietnam varies significantly from North to South, making it a year-round destination for avid travellers.
+The weather across Vietnam varies significantly from North to South, making it a year-round destination for avid travelers.
 In Northern Vietnam, the typically hot and humid summer months fall between May and August.
 Meanwhile, central Vietnam experiences extended summers from January until August and South

 Vietnam is known for its year-round pleasant temperatures.
 March to May (Spring) and September to November (Autumn) are considered the best months to visit Vietnam in its entirety due to minimal rainfall and moderate temperatures.
 If visiting Halong Bay and Sapa in Vietnam’s north – consider travelling between Spring and Autumn to ensure the most picturesque weather conditions with minimal rainfall.
 For more, check out our Vietnam weather guide.

 Cambodia is known for its tropical monsoon climate with two distinct seasons: the rainy season from May to early November and the dry season from late November to April.
 During the rainy season, Cambodia experiences 75% of its annual rainfall with warm temperatures and lush, green countryside waiting to be explored!
-The dry season from November to April appears more popular amongst visiting travellers, with clearer skies and sunshine.
+The dry season from November to April appears more popular amongst visiting travelers, with clearer skies and sunshine.
 Temperatures in Cambodia remain warm and consistent across the year making it a perfect place to travel any month.
 However, if travelling throughout the North during the winter months (December to March), be sure to pack extra layers as temperatures can become cold during the evenings.

 Distances